 Safe Play Essentials

-Having secured safe play equipment, such as that available at Growplay, there are a few things that parents and their children can do, to make sure that their play experience is completely safe.
+Having secured safe play equipment and play sets, such as that available at Growplay, there are a few things that parents and their children can do, to make sure that their play experience is completely safe.
 There are lots of resources out there for parents wanting to learn about safe play.
 These tips come from the Royal Children’s Hospital in Melbourne:

 - Wear rubber soled shoes on climbing frames for good grip.